CtrlK

 Progressive Disclosure

-This is a monolithic wall of text at ~250 lines with no references to external files.
-Content like the full Renovate/Dependabot configs, the compatibility matrix, and the detailed testing strategy sections could easily be split into separate reference files.
-Everything is inline with no navigation aids or summary overview.
+The entire skill is a monolithic wall of text with no references to external files.
+Content like the full Renovate/Dependabot configs, the compatibility matrix, the migration script, and the testing strategy sections could all be split into separate reference files.
+Everything is inlined, making the skill overwhelming and hard to navigate.

 1 / 3